 Can you imagine walking around and not being able to see anyone’s face?
 Sounds a little bit like an episode of the Twilight Zone, right?
 Well…as much as I wish it was a TV show… It’s not.
 It’s my reality.
 I can’t see people’s faces.

-You don’t see people’s beautiful (or not so beautiful) faces??
+You can’t see people’s faces??

-No, I don’t.
+No, I can’t.

 What can you do to help me feel more at ease?

 Come over to me and tell me who you are!
 Talk to me before you touch me, kung fu grip hug me, jump on me, or pat me on the ass.
 Umm, I mean, pat me on the back!

 If I don’t know you, and you know I’m blind, please introduce yourself.
 Then I have an idea about who’s around me, instead of feeling like I’m surrounded by faceless strangers.
 That keeps my anxiety from skyrocketing!
 And, for…the…love… Don’t say “Hey, remember me?”
 OR “Guess who?”
 OR stand next to me and say nothing.
 Nope.
 Nope.
 And nope.
 I’m blind.
 You’re not.
 Just help a blind girl out!!!